Financing

 Contact Glen Murrell, Executive Director, with any questions.
 Email glen.murrell@wyo.gov or call (307) 823-2845.

-The State Energy Program is currently offering grants for K-12 schools for lighting retrofits, local governments for energy efficiency retrofits, and small businesses for energy audits and retrofits.
+The State Energy Program will be offering grants for K-12 schools for lighting retrofits, local governments for energy efficiency retrofits, and small businesses for energy audits and retrofits.

 Applications for the Small Business programs are accepted on an ongoing basis and closed when funds are expended.

-The Small Business Retrofit grant and Agriculture and Rural Small Business Energy Audit grant are open and will remain open until all available funds have been awarded.
+The Small Business Retrofit grants are open and will remain open until all available funds have been awarded.

 WYLite Energy Audit

-• A requirement for K-12 Schools and Local Government grants
+• Requirement for applicants to the K-12 Schools Retrofit Grant Program and Local Government Retrofit Grant Program

 K-12 Schools – Retrofit